Carol Burnett: 2000–present: Pause and return to acting

-Burnett had long been a fan of the soap opera All My Children and realized a dream when Agnes Nixon created the role of Verla Grubbs for her in 1983.
-Burnett played the long-lost daughter of Langley Wallingford (Louis Edmonds), causing trouble for her stepmother Phoebe Tyler-Wallingford (Ruth Warrick).
-She made occasional appearances on the soap opera in each decade thereafter.
-She hosted a 25th-anniversary special about the show in 1995 and made a brief cameo appearance as Verla Grubbs on the January 5, 2005, episode which celebrated the show's 35th anniversary.
-She reprised her role as Grubbs in September 2011 as part of the series' finale.

-She also starred in television films such as Seasons of the Heart (1994).
 Burnett similarly returned to film in 2005 to star in a different role as Queen Aggravain in the movie version of Once Upon a Mattress.
 She guest-starred in season two episodes of Desperate Housewives as Bree's stepmother, Elanor Mason.
 In 2009, she made a guest appearance on the Law & Order: Special Victims Unit, for which she was nominated for the Emmy Award for Outstanding Guest Actress in a Drama Series.
 In November 2010, she guest-starred on an episode of Glee as the mother of cheerleading coach Sue Sylvester.
+In 2014, Burnett joined two-time Tony Award Winner, Brian Dennehy, on Broadway in A. R. Gurney's Love Letters.
 She appeared on the reboot of Hawaii Five-0 as Steve McGarrett's Aunt Debbie.
 Her appearances, traditionally on Thanksgiving-themed episodes, were featured from 2013 until the character died of cancer in the January 15, 2016, episode.